Country-of-origin effect: Description and strength

 Research suggests that country of origin (COO) serves as a cue from which consumers make inferences about product and product attributes.
 The COO cue triggers a global evaluation of quality, performance, or specific product attributes.
 Consumers infer attributes to the product based on country stereotype and experiences with products from that country.
 Hence, a COO cue has become an important information cue for consumers who are exposed to far more internationalized product selection and multinational marketing than ever before.
 Thereby, the country of origin may even affect consumers' perceptions beyond their conscious control.
 Research into COO has focused on various issues linking COO with other marketing variables, including consumer nationalism, demographics, hybrid products, brand effects, product quality, price, consumer perceptions, technology sophistication, product features, advertising images, and country images, to measure consumer perceptions and purchasing behavior (Ahmed et al., 2004; Badri, Davis, & Davis, 1995; Hamzaoui & Merunka, 2006).

 It has been empirically demonstrated that the COO effect has significant price-related consequences and brands with favorable COO associations are able to charge price premiums, over and above those attributed to observed product differentiation (Saridakis & Baltas, 2016).
+Country-of-origin effects can also apply to retailers.
+An analysis of transactions on eBay's U.S., U.K., and global markets found that U.S.-based sellers received price premiums for otherwise homogeneous products and services, with the premiums attributed to country-of-origin equity rather than differences in product quality or trading risk.

 The country of origin effect is strongest on older consumers and those who don't know much about the product or product type, and weakest on consumers who are well-informed.
 Sensitivity to country of origin varies by product category.
 It is strongest for durable goods and luxury goods and weakest for "low involvement" product categories such as shampoo, candy, light bulbs, toilet paper and athletic shoes.
 When the countries of design, manufacture and the parent brand are different, research suggests all three matter to consumers, but the country of manufacture may matter most.

 Some research suggests that younger consumers care significantly less than older people about country of origin, but other studies resulted in different findings.
 The research on whether men or women care more about country of origin is also inconclusive.

 A U.S. study found American college students more willing to buy a "made in China" teddy bear when it was sold at an American store they believed was benevolent, competent and honest, suggesting that negative country of origin effects may be offset when consumers trust the store selling the product.